Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Introduction

 \section{Introduction}

-Over the past few decades, high-mobility communications have drawn exploding interests from researchers\cite{Wu_Access2016, He_VTM2016, Hlawatsch2011, Chizhik_TWC2004}.
-The relative motion between transceivers can pose great challenges for communication, including frequent handovers and multiple Doppler shifts.
-The multiple Doppler shifts superimpose at the receiver, resulting in fast time fluctuations of channel and bringing severe inter-carrier interference (ICI) to the orthogonal frequency division multiplexing (OFDM) systems\cite{Hwang_TVT2009}.
+Over the past few decades, high-mobility communications have drawn exploding interests from researchers\cite{Wu_Access2016, He_VTM2016, Zhou_TWC2015}.
+Due to the relative motion between transceivers, the emitting or incoming signals are affected by different Doppler shifts, which superimpose at the receiver and result in fast time fluctuations of the equivalent channel.
+Some researchers consider the Doppler shifts as a positive factor and attempt to exploit the Doppler diversity to improve the system performance, e.g., in\cite{Wu_Access2016, Zhou_TWC2015}.
+The Doppler diversity gain is harvested at the cost of high complexity at receiver and low spectral efficiency to track the time-varying channel.
+Instead, other researchers consider the fast time-varying channel detrimental to communications, since it could bring severe inter-carrier interference (ICI) to orthogonal frequency division multiplexing (OFDM) systems\cite{Hwang_TVT2009}.

-The fast time-varying feature of channel makes the direct channel estimation quite complicated and even infeasible.
-Some works employ the basis expansion model (BEM)\cite{Giannakis_Proc1998, Rabbi_IETC2010, Qu_TWC2010, Wang_Access2018, Zhao_arxiv2018} to approximately represent the fast time-varying channel, such that the parameters to be estimated are significantly reduced.
-Another kind of frequently adopted approaches approximate the channel autocorrelation as the weighted summation of two monochromatic plane waves~\cite{Souden_TSP2009, Souden_GLOBECOM2013, Tsai_SPL2009}.
+When the channel is fast time-varying, it is quite challenging and even impossible to directly estimate the channel coefficients.
+Some works employ the basis expansion model (BEM)\cite{Wang_Access2018, Wang_TWC2011, Qu_TWC2010, Hijazi_TVT2009} to approximately represent the fast time-varying channel, such that the parameters to be estimated are significantly reduced.
+Another frequently adopted approach approximates the channel autocorrelation as the weighted summation of two monochromatic plane waves~\cite{Souden_TSP2009, Tsai_SPL2009}.
 Considering that each Doppler shift is related to an angle-of-arrival (AoA) for downlink or angle-of-departure (AoD) for uplink, the multiple Doppler shifts can be separated in angle domain.
-Such concept could be found in \cite{Zhang_ICST2011, Guo_ICSPCC2013}, where the small-scale uniform circular antenna array (UCA) and uniform linear antenna array (ULA) are adopted to separate the multiple Doppler shifts and eliminate ICI via array beamforming.
-However, due to the limited spatial resolution, their work only applies to high-mobility scenarios with a few dominating paths, such as viaducts and rural areas.
+Such concept could be first found in~\cite{Norklit_TVT1999, Chizhik_TWC2004}.
+For reducing the channel fading rate,~\cite{Norklit_TVT1999} designs the beams that yield equal Doppler contributions by using the Fourier method, and~\cite{Chizhik_TWC2004} points out that the channel time variation can be slowed down through beamforming.
+These pioneering works have inspired the authors in~\cite{Zhang_ICST2011, Guo_ICSPCC2013}, where the small-scale uniform circular array (UCA) and uniform linear array (ULA) are adopted to separate multiple Doppler shifts and eliminate ICI via array beamforming.
+However, due to the limited spatial resolution, \cite{Zhang_ICST2011} and~\cite{Guo_ICSPCC2013} only apply to high-mobility scenarios with a few dominating paths, such as viaducts and rural areas.